maarten-pennings/NarrowCast/README.md

 The actual sources of this project can be found in the github [web project](https://github.com/maarten-pennings/maarten-pennings.github.io/tree/master/NarrowCast).

-This project only serves as documentation.
+This project only serves as documentation and for some server side scripts.

 # Setup